Sinclair (SBGI) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the television broadcasting company had gained 11.75% over the past month, outpacing the Consumer Discretionary sector's gain of 1.19% and the S&P 500's gain of 3.39% in that time.
+Heading into today, shares of the television broadcasting company had gained 4.82% over the past month, outpacing the Consumer Discretionary sector's gain of 3.43% and lagging the S&P 500's gain of 4.86% in that time.

-Wall Street will be looking for positivity from Sinclair as it approaches its next earnings report date.
-This is expected to be August 2, 2023.
-On that day, Sinclair is projected to report earnings of -$0.58 per share, which would represent a year-over-year decline of 1833.33%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $765.72 million, down 8.52% from the year-ago period.
+Investors will be hoping for strength from Sinclair as it approaches its next earnings release, which is expected to be August 2, 2023.
+The company is expected to report EPS of -$0.58, down 1833.33% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $765.72 million, down 8.52% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.71 per share and revenue of $3.15 billion.
-These totals would mark changes of +158.1% and -19.93%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for Sinclair.
+Investors might also notice recent changes to analyst estimates for Sinclair.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-Sinclair is currently sporting a Zacks Rank of #2 (Buy).
+Sinclair is currently a Zacks Rank #2 (Buy).

-Looking at its valuation, Sinclair is holding a Forward P/E ratio of 5.41.
-This valuation marks a discount compared to its industry's average Forward P/E of 22.93.
+Valuation is also important, so investors should note that Sinclair has a Forward P/E ratio of 5.13 right now.
+For comparison, its industry has an average Forward P/E of 23.11, which means Sinclair is trading at a discount to the group.

 The Media Conglomerates industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 85, which puts it in the top 34% of all 250+ industries.
+This group has a Zacks Industry Rank of 49, putting it in the top 20% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report